robertmartin8/PyPortfolioOpt/README.md

 One issue with mean-variance optimisation is that it leads to many zero-weights.
 While these are "optimal" in-sample, there is a large body of research showing that this characteristic leads mean-variance portfolios to underperform out-of-sample.
 To that end, I have introduced an objective function that can reduce the number of negligible weights for any of the objective functions.
 Essentially, it adds a penalty (parameterised by `gamma`) on small weights, with a term that looks just like L2 regularisation in machine learning.
-It may be necessary to trial a number of `gamma` values to achieve the desired number of non-negligible weights.
+It may be necessary to try several `gamma` values to achieve the desired number of non-negligible weights.
 For the test portfolio of 20 securities, `gamma ~ 1` is sufficient

 ```python
 ef = EfficientFrontier(mu, S)